MANDELBAUM HOUSE SCHOLARSHIPS

 Scholarships are awarded on the basis of financial need and academic merit.
 In order to be eligible for a scholarship, you need to be a Mandelbaum House resident.
 New residents for 2024 are welcome to apply along with returning residents.

-The number of scholarships offered vary from year to year, depending on donations to the scholarship fund.
-These currently range from 1/4 to 1/2 scholarships.
-We are working on increasing our scholarship funding and encourage applicants to also look for other funding opportunities.
+The number of scholarships offered vary from year to year, depending on donations received towards the fund.
+These currently range from 1/5 to 1/2 scholarships.

 All scholarship applications need to include: